cashy-tech/Carol-Profile/README.md

 ---

-I'm a passionate full-stack developer with expertise in building dynamic, scalable applications.
-I work with **Laravel** for backends and **React/React Native** for frontends, crafting clean, maintainable code to deliver high-quality software solutions for web and mobile.
+I am a dedicated full-stack software developer with a strong background in building dynamic and scalable applications using **Laravel** on the backend and **React/React Native** on the frontend.
+With a passion for crafting clean, maintainable code and delivering high-quality software solutions, I continuously strive to push the boundaries of web and mobile development.

 ---